 The radioligand therapy project is run by The Health Policy Partnership.
 It began in 2019, with the aim to raise awareness of radioligand therapy among policymakers and the wider cancer community in Europe.
 In early 2020, we launched a report illustrating the policy barriers to the integration of radioligand therapy.
 The next phase was developing an assessment framework to evaluate health system readiness for radioligand therapy and help guide change.
 Throughout 2021, we are working on nationally specific, consensus-driven policy recommendations.

 The Radioligand Therapy Readiness Assessment Framework was developed by The Health Policy Partnership (HPP) in collaboration with a multidisciplinary International Expert Advisory Group.
 The aim of the framework is to evaluate the extent to which radioligand therapy is currently integrated into five areas of a health system and establish what is needed for its successful integration into cancer care.

 Guided by national Expert Advisory Groups, we have applied the framework in the US and the UK to develop nationally specific policy action blueprints and situation analyses.
 These materials outline the steps to improve the current integration of radioligand therapy into cancer care and readiness of the US and UK health systems for its greater use in the future.

-This project has been led by The Health Policy Partnership, an independent research organisation, with input from a multi‑stakeholder steering committee.
-Its aim is to create greater awareness of radioligand therapy as an innovative component of cancer care.
-The steering committee had full editorial control over content of all materials, which reflect consensus among the group.
+Each Expert Advisory Group had full editorial control over their corresponding deliverables, and the outputs reflect group consensus.
 All members provided their time for free.
 The outputs of this project are intended for educational purposes only and do not relate to any particular product.

-This project was supported with funding from Advanced Accelerator Applications, a Novartis company, with additional support from Curium.
+This first, European-focused stage of the project was supported with funding from Advanced Accelerator Applications, a Novartis company, with additional support from Curium.